Altoros/bluemix-object-store-example/README.md

 Conclution:
 ===========
-My toguhts about this are that the service works well, and everything went as I expected and create the service for our app was fast since bluemix create the credentials and links the service for us, my onlyu concern is that the version of the swift API should be descripted in the bluemix service documentation, you can figure out this by doing `curl https://identity.open.softlayer.com/`.
+My toughts about this are that the service works well, and everything went as I expected and create the service for our app was fast since bluemix create the credentials and links the service for us, my only concern is that the version of the swift API should be descripted in the bluemix service documentation so that you know what version of the swift api doc read.
+Anyway you can figure out this by doing `curl https://identity.open.softlayer.com/`.